serokell/blog-posts/edsl-michelson/article.md

 we performed during our work on the [Morley framework](https://gitlab.com/morley-framework/morley/), and we welcome everybody to go and check the repository to see the implementation of a [type check](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/TypeCheck/Instr.hs#L178) and [interpretation](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/Interpret.hs#L299) with all underlying details.

-It was decided to use Haskell for the Morley implementation, and as a first step we developed the Michelson language as a very simple AST data type:
+It was decided to use Haskell for the Morley implementation, and firstly we developed the Michelson language as a very simple AST data type:

 ```haskell
 data T =